8BitGinger/studentPortfolio/README.md

 # Student Portfolio
-Created this for the challenge during Week Two of UTSA Coding Bootcamp

 ## Description

-The purpose of this project is to create a page to display the current and past projects to prospective employers.
+The purpose of this project is to create a page to display the current and past projects to prospective employers, other developers, and others.

 ## Notes
-Media queries have been updated but the FloatBoxes are still giving me trouble.
-Will need to Adjust.
+The mobile version has been an interesting redesign and a lot of fun!

 ## Visuals
 Screenshot